JesperKarlsson500/MS2-Lilypad-Game/README.md

 <hr>
 Changed splash sound on the red and yellow leaf since they sounded a bit harsh.

-The game doesn't reset when the win condition is met, So I need to fix that.

 While testing I found that the game stopped working after reaching 3 loops.
 I typed in console.log(order); To find that I had set the play function to (let i = 0; i < 3; i++).
 I forgot to turn it back to 15 as it should be.